microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 console.log(g());
 ```

-This method takes the opposite trade-offs of the arrow function approach:
+This method makes the opposite trade-offs of the arrow function approach:

 - JavaScript callers might still use the class method incorrectly without realizing it
 - Only one function per class definition gets allocated, rather than one per class instance
-- Base method definitions can still be called via `super.`
+- Base method definitions can still be called via `super`.

 ## `this` Types